ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 04 Canadian Tiger Swallowtail Papilio canadensis (Rothschild & Jordan, 1906)

 It was only in 1991 that the Canadian Tiger Swallowtail was recognized as a species separate from the Eastern Tiger Swallowtail .
 Differences in adult size, wing coloration patterns, host plants, number of broods, and other heritable traits are the basis of differentiation (Hagen, et al. 1991; Sperling 1993; Scriber et al. 2003).
-In the field, tiger swallowtails can be identified to one species or the other only if they are seen very well.
-Observers in our area have been reporting them separately since 1993, but many identifications are still somewhat uncertain.
+In the field in Massachusetts, tiger swallowtails can be provisionally identified as one species or the other if they are seen well.
+Observers in our area have been reporting them separately since 1993, although many identifications are still somewhat uncertain.

-Most of Massachusetts except for the southeast coastal plain lies within a broad “hybrid zone” running from the Great Lakes through New England, a zone in which phenotypic and genetic traits between the two tiger swallowtail species vary clinally south to north.
+But the fact is that all of Massachusetts except the southeast coastal plain lies within a broad “hybrid zone” running from the Great Lakes through New England, a zone in which phenotypic and genetic traits between the two tiger swallowtail species vary clinally south to north.
 The differences and gradations between the two taxa in this zone are complex.
 Genetic differentiation and speciation are ongoing processes for these taxa in our area (Scriber et al. 2003), and what we now call "Eastern Tiger Swallowtail" (see that species account) may in fact be a hybrid between P. glaucus and P. canadensis.
-MBC members have photographed individuals which appear to be intermediate between the two species (e.g. http://boghnielsen.com/2010/0703/index.html ; E. Nielsen, masslep 7/19/2010).
+Field observers have photographed individuals which appear to be intermediate between the two species (e.g. http://boghnielsen.com/2010/0703/index.html ; E. Nielsen, masslep 7/19/2010).

 Photo: Mt.
 Greylock, Mass.
 F. Model, May 30, 2008